Flashforge Creator 5 and 5 Pro Breakdown: Specs, Pricing & How they Compare to Snapmaker U1, Prusa XL & Bambu Lab H2C

 Flashforge is using a "Backer Milestone" pricing model for the Creator 5 launch:

-You reserve with a $10 deposit here (non-refundable), then pay the remaining balance between March 31 and April 30.
+After the (now expired) deposit-period you would pay the remaining balance between April 20 and April 30 (active now).
 Shipping starts in early May.

-Additional perks include a 180-day price guarantee (if the price drops within 180 days, you get the difference back), priority shipping, and a 1-in-100 chance to win your Creator 5 for free via a gift card drawing.
+Additional perks include a 180-day price guarantee (if the price drops within 180 days, you get the difference back), priority shipping, and a 1-in-100 chance to win your Creator 5/5 Pro for free via a gift card drawing.

-For context on what this pricing means: At $649–$799, the Creator 5 undercuts the Snapmaker U1 ($849–$999) while offering similar core capabilities (4 toolheads, CoreXY, tool changer although not enclosed, more on that later).
+Context on what this pricing means: At $649, the Creator 5 undercuts the Snapmaker U1 ($999) while offering similar core capabilities (4 toolheads, CoreXY, tool changer).
 It's roughly one-third the price of a Prusa XL 5-toolhead ($3'899).
-And it's in the same ballpark as a Bambu Lab P2S Combo ($799) — except you get a true tool changer instead of an AMS.
+And it's in the same ballpark as a Bambu Lab P2S Combo ($799) — except you get a tool changer instead of an AMS.

 Creator 5 vs The Competition